Cremation in Florida: Your Complete Guide

 5. What Does Cremation Cost in Florida?

 Cremation costs in Florida vary widely depending on the provider, the level of service, and the county in which the death occurs.
 Transparency in pricing is something we take seriously at AM Cremation & Funeral Care — we publish our full General Price List online in compliance with FTC funeral rule requirements.
+For a detailed, line-by-line breakdown specific to Manatee County families — including real-world total examples — see our guide to cremation costs in Manatee County.

 Our Cremation Package Pricing (Effective March 2026)